 – Team Development

-The single most important responsibility of any VP Product is to develop a strong team of product owners and designers.
+The single most important responsibility of any VP Product is to develop a strong team of product managers and designers.
 This means making recruiting, training and ongoing coaching the top priority.
-Realize that developing great people requires a different set of skills than developing great products, which is why many otherwise excellent product owners and designers never progress to leading teams.
+Realize that developing great people requires a different set of skills than developing great products, which is why many otherwise excellent product managers and designers never progress to leading teams.

 And one of the worst things you can do is take one of your poor performing people and promote them to this leadership position.
-I know that may sound obvious, but you’d be surprised how many execs reason that, “well, this guy is not very strong, but he works well with people and the stakeholders seem to like him, so maybe I’ll make him the head of product and hire a strong individual contributor person to backfill him.”
-But how do you expect this poor performer to help develop his team into strong performers?
+I know that may sound obvious, but you’d be surprised how many execs reason that, “well, this person is not very strong, but she works well with people and the stakeholders seem to like her, so maybe I’ll make her the head of product and hire a strong individual contributor person to backfill her.”
+But how do you expect this poor performer to help develop her team into strong performers?
 And what message does this send to the organization?

 For this position, you need to ensure you are hiring someone that has proven the ability to develop others.
 They should have a track record of identifying and recruiting potential talent, and then working actively and continuously with those people to address their weaknesses and exploit their strengths.

 – Product Vision

 Product vision refers to defining and driving the product strategy.
 The vision is what drives and inspires the company, and sustains the company through the ups and downs.
 This may sound straightforward but it gets tricky.
 That’s because there are two very different types of product leaders needed for two very different situations:

 - where there is a CEO or founder that is the clear product visionary

 - where there is no clear product visionary, usually in situations where the founder has moved on